Actor Chris O’Dowd is a Great Big Jerk

 // end excerpts

 Chris O’Dowd in “much demand?”
 Really?
-He doesn’t have a long list of show or movie credits listed on IMDB’s site, and from the several movies I’ve seen of him, he’s on screen usually less than five minutes.
-I wouldn’t say he’s in much demand.
+At the time of this writing, he doesn’t have a long list of show or movie credits listed on IMDB’s site, and from the several movies I’ve seen of him, he’s on screen usually less than five minutes.
+I wouldn’t say he’s in “much demand.”

 O’Dowd is not a Robert Redford, Clark Gable, Brad Pitt or Tom Cruise (actors who actually were, or remain, heavily in demand).